Why Putin is not (only) concerned about Ukraine – “Deeply enrolled in KGB school”

 Can negotiations be held with Russia?
 Not immediately – but perhaps in the short term.
 Expert Anne Holper sees a starting point for diplomacy in the Ukraine war.

 Holper heads the Center for Peace Mediation at the Viadrina Frankfurt (Oder).
-And she advises Annalena Baerbock’s Foreign Office.
-The conflict researcher therefore has privileged insights – and already sees “many actors” working behind the scenes on a diplomatic solution.
+She also advises Annalena Baerbock’s Foreign Office and already sees “many actors” working behind the scenes on a diplomatic solution.
 In her view, one possible substantive path to agreement is to take Russia’s desire for “recognition” into account.
 Then Ukraine’s sovereignty would potentially no longer be “the price for peace in Europe and the world”.
 And Ukraine is, after all, a sovereign country and not a “disposable asset”.

 Ukraine war: solution on the battlefield?
 “The question is whether that will ever happen”